-- 222. Any vehicle damage materially affecting the safety, performance or appearance of the vehicle shall be reported in writing to the licensing authority by the proprietor as soon as practicable and in any event within 72 hours of its occurrence43. - 223.
-If any damage is considered by the authorised officer to be extensive enough to affect the safety or general appearance of the vehicle, a notice of suspension will be issued. - 224.
-Vehicles subject to a Category A, B or S insurance write-off will not be licensed as private hire vehicles. - 225.
-Vehicles subject to a Category C, D or N insurance write-off may be licensed as private hire vehicles provided the applicant or proprietor has provided an appropriate engineer's report (approved by an authorised officer of the council) verifying the standard of repairs.
+- 224. Any vehicle damage materially affecting the safety, performance or appearance of the vehicle shall be reported in writing to the licensing authority by the proprietor as soon as practicable and in any event within 72 hours of its occurrence. - 225.
+If any damage is considered by the authorised officer to be extensive enough to affect the safety or general appearance of the vehicle, a notice of suspension will be issued. - 226.
+Vehicles subject to a Category A, B or S insurance write-off will not be licensed as private hire vehicles. - 227.
+Vehicles subject to a Category C, D or N insurance write-off may be licensed as private hire vehicles provided the applicant or proprietor has provided an appropriate engineer's report (approved by an authorised officer of the council) verifying the standard of repairs. - 228.
+Notwithstanding the vehicle damage reporting obligations in the previous paragraphs, any accident or collision involving any passenger or member of the public must be reported in writing to the licensing authority within 24 hours.